-- Autodesk Revit (.rvt) or Industry Foundation Classes (.ifc) - AutoCAD MEP (on the trade side only if necessary due to fabrication, equipment naming and tagging must be carried over from the original model) - Review Specialty Sub-Trade modeling applications with UNC Charlotte's BIM/VDC Manager
+- Autodesk Revit (.rvt) - AutoCAD MEP (on the trade side only if necessary due to fabrication, equipment naming and tagging must be carried over from the original model) - Review Specialty Sub-Trade modeling applications with UNC Charlotte's BIM/VDC Manager

 Architectural, Structural, M.E.P., Energy, Life Safety and Fire Protection Models - These Autodesk Revit (.rvt) Model(s) are Central Revit Files with Worksets enabled.
-Worksets and phasing should be used when applicable.
-Reach out to BIM for verification of documents for worksets and phasing.
 If there will be more than one model per discipline and/or Interior models please outline and describe in the BXP-D.